 Disclaimer: I do not own any part of the Harry Potter franchise.

 Hermione Granger was in the library.
 It had most certainly come to characterize her existence at Hogwarts over the duration of her time as an eighth year student.
-Stationed at her favourite table, books, parchment and other assorted oddities spread across the surface, Hermione found herself completing a potions essay, dangerously close to falling behind in her work.
+Stationed at her favourite table, books, parchment, and other assorted oddities spread across the surface, Hermione found herself completing a potions essay, in an effort to avoid falling behind in her work.

 Which of course, by her standards, would mean she was no longer a full week ahead of her assigned deadlines.

-She glanced to her beautiful, colour-coded homework and NEWT revision schedule, feeling a twinge of anxiety.
+She glanced at her beautiful, colour-coded homework and NEWT revision schedule, feeling a twinge of anxiety.
 She was due to have completed this essay the night before.

-Now that she was well into January, the year nearly half gone, Hermione found it difficult to focus on much else other than her schoolwork.
+Now that she was well into January, the year almost half gone, Hermione found it difficult to focus on much else other than her schoolwork.

-Many had chosen to pursue various forms of employment instead, including Harry and Ron, already deeply entrenched in their Auror training, having been granted an exception to the NEWT requirement.
+Many of her former classmates had chosen to pursue various forms of employment instead, including Harry and Ron, already deeply entrenched in their Auror training, having been granted an exception to the NEWT requirement.

 But Hermione had never been particularly interested in becoming an Auror.
 The dreams she chose to venture after were with the Department for the Regulation and Control of Magical Creatures.
 The department was in dire need of some modernization in policy and Hermione felt she was the best for the job.
 Or would be, anyway, once she completed her school year.

-Though she had always loved Hogwarts, she had felt oddly disengaged since returning in September.
-For one, it felt absolutely bizarre going to classes, eating her meals in the Great Hall without Harry and Ron nearby.
-She had a handful of other friends who had returned, of course, including Ginny and Neville, but it simply wasn't the same.
+Though she had always loved Hogwarts, she had felt disengaged since returning in September.
+For one, it felt bizarre going to classes and eating her meals in the Great Hall without Harry and Ron nearby.
+She had a handful of other friends who had returned, including Ginny and Neville, but it just wasn't the same.

-She had owled back and forth regularly with the pair of them at the start of the year, but the post had steadily begun to decline, until the few letters she did receive were brief and rushed.
+She had owled back and forth on a regular basis with the pair of them at the start of the year but by October the post had begun to decline, until the few letters she did receive were stilted and rushed.

 For another, it was unsettling to remember the things which had occurred in those halls, only months before.
-The way Hogwarts had been under the control of Death Eaters; to recall that Albus Dumbledore had died on school grounds.
+The way Hogwarts had been under the control of Death Eaters and to recall that Albus Dumbledore had died on school grounds.

 At least, returning to Hogwarts had been a distraction.
-Following the end of the war, Hermione had been advised by numerous mind healers that she could potentially cause permanent damage if she were to attempt to reverse the memory spell she had cast on her parents.
+Following the end of the war, Hermione had been advised by numerous mind healers that she could stand to cause permanent damage if she were to attempt to reverse the memory spell she had cast on her parents.

 It seemed as if they were to remain in their alternate existence in Australia forever.
-It had been a bitter pill for Hermione to swallow, who had held the tiniest sliver of hope that she may have be able to bring them back home.
+It had been a bitter pill for Hermione to swallow, who had clung to the tiniest sliver of hope that she may have been able to bring them back home.